-In the latest boost to the UK’s gigabit broadband rollout, the government has announced the first locations set to benefit from Project Gigabit’s £5bn broadband network expansion.
+In the latest boost to the UK’s gigabit broadband rollout, the government has announced another round of locations set to benefit from Project Gigabit’s £5bn broadband network expansion.

 Read on to find out more about the new government-backed broadband rollout scheme, and how it could affect your broadband speeds in the future.